auth0/docs/articles/architecture-scenarios/implementation/b2c/user-profile-mgmt.md

 ## Metadata

 Auth0 stores user profile [metadata](/users/concepts/overview-user-metadata) that contains information about users such as language preference or accessibility information.
 You can use metadata to store both information that a user can change and information they can’t.
 In the latter case, for example, you can associate a user profile with records in your existing systems without modifying the existing implementation.

 ::: note
 As is the case when managing the Normalized User Profile, calls to the Management API require use of an Access Token.
+<%= include('../_includes/_rate-limit-policy.md') %>
 :::

-::: panel TL;DR
+::: panel Best Practice
 Use of Metadata should follow Auth0 [best practice guidance](/best-practices/user-data-storage-best-practices#metadata).
 Metadata storage is not designed to be a general purpose data store and you should still use your own external storage facility when possible.
 Metadata size and complexity should also be kept to a minimum, and the Auth0 Management API has a strict set of guidance when it comes to updating and/or deleting metadata associated with a user.
 :::